georgizhivankin/boxsupport/Readme.md

 ## Observations, explanations and justifications

 As this was a small task, I decided to follow the MVC pattern and mix in a lot of business logic within the controllers of the app.
 In particular, the difference between products and boxes is a bit blurred because the products did not warrant their own controller, therefore, I have included the products' functionality into some unused methods of the box controller.
-I am aware that in a production environment, I should stick to the 'separation of concerns' principle as much as possible and either use a lot of dependency injection to manage trivial things such as pagination, sorting and data validation, or should use the repository pattern, in which case I would have to write my own repositories to abstract out Framework’s common functionality such as database querying, sending of emails, etc., that are then injected into the framework and could be easily replaced if such a need arises.
+I am aware that in a production environment, I should stick to the 'separation of concerns' principle as much as possible and either use a lot of dependency injection to manage trivial things such as pagination, sorting and data validation, or should use the repository pattern, in which case I would have to write my own repositories to abstract out Framework’s common functionality such as database querying, sending of emails, etc., that could then be injected into the framework and could be easily replaced if such a need arise.

 It was a bit difficult to define all relationships in Laravel's orm component called Eloquent as initially the company I wrote this app for, supplied their own MySQL schema that the app had to conform to, and as their custom tables did not conform to the rules Eloquent uses to figure out the different relationships, in some models, I had to create additional models to get the proper relation, or to simply format the delivery date properly, for example.
 Ideally, in a live environment, it should be possible to match all individual tables to their own models and manage them almost exclusively with the ORM of your choice, without needing a lot of extra methods or raw MySQL queries.